Jo Palmer - Bachelor of Education (Primary) - 2008

 Jo describes her business as a matchmaking platform, but for remote workers.
 Pointer connects candidates with employers who are looking for their skillset.
 It gives employers the opportunity to engage with not only people from the city but also the network of highly qualified and experienced professionals who live in regional, rural and remote areas of Australia.
 Pointer evens the playing field for professionals looking for jobs that can be undertaken from home.

-What course did you study with CSU and what were the highlights or your university experience?
+What course did you study with Charles Sturt and what were the highlights or your university experience?

 Bachelor of Education (Primary) in Wagga Wagga.
 Highlights were definitely living on campus in my first year and the friendships that I made.